Nicholas Amhurst: Life

 On leaving Oxford for London he became a prominent pamphleteer on the opposition (whig) side.
 On the 5 December 1726 he issued the first number of The Craftsman, a weekly periodical, which he conducted under the pseudonym of Caleb D'Anvers.
 The paper was aimed mainly towards the overthrow of Sir Robert Walpole's government; there is some debate about its effects, with most historians agreeing it did little more than preaching to the converted.
 Nevertheless, it reached a circulation of 10,000 copies and was one of the biggest magazines of its time with authors such as Henry Fielding, John Gay and Alexander Pope contributing to it.
 For this success Amhurst's editorship was not perhaps chiefly responsible.
 It was founded, and in the beginning financed, by Henry St John, 1st Viscount Bolingbroke and William Pulteney, the latter being a frequent and caustic contributor.
 In 1737 an imaginary letter from Colley Cibber was inserted, in which he was made to suggest that many plays by Shakespeare and the older dramatists contained passages which might be regarded as seditious.
 He therefore desired to be appointed censor of all plays brought on the stage.
 This was regarded as a "suspected" libel, and a warrant was issued for the arrest of the printer.
 Amhurst surrendered himself instead, and suffered a short imprisonment.
 On the overthrow of the government in 1742 the opposition leaders did nothing for the useful editor of the Craftsman, and this neglect is said to have hastened Amhurst's death, which took place, aged 44, at Twickenham.

+In the pamphlet The Case of Authors by Profession or Trade, Stated (1758), James Ralph cited Amhurst as a cautionary example of a party writer left unrewarded after the 1742 settlement following Walpole’s fall, calling him “a Drudge of his Party for the best Part of Twenty Years” and claiming he died neglected and was buried at a bookseller’s charity.